Xatpy/stick-to-gif/README.md

 ## Tracking approach

 - The user-defined target rectangle is the source of truth.
+- Initial target placement is refined from the tapped point using local image-analysis heuristics instead of always using a fixed square.
 - Feature points are detected inside that region with `goodFeaturesToTrack`.
 - Points are tracked frame-to-frame with `calcOpticalFlowPyrLK`.
+- Template matching is used as a fallback / assist when optical-flow confidence drops.
 - Motion is estimated from surviving point movement.
 - Updates are smoothed to reduce jitter.
 - Low-confidence steps fall back toward the last stable region.
 - Rotation is only applied conservatively when the tracked points look reliable.

+Tracking runs in a Web Worker so OpenCV initialization and per-frame tracking no longer block the main UI thread.

 This is intentionally tuned for meme use, not professional motion tracking.